IBM Cloud Docs

 • You can define targets in the same account where events are generated or in a different account.

-• When you define a Cloud Object Storage target, you can use an API key or service to service authentication to upload events.
+• When you define a Cloud Object Storage or Event Streams target, you can use an API key or service-to-service authentication to upload events.

 • You can manage targets in your account by using the Activity Tracker Event Routing CLI, and programmatically by using the Activity Tracker Event Routing REST API and Terraform scripts.